deep-web-solutions/wordpress-framework-bootstrapper/README.md

 The package is designed to be installed via Composer.
 It may work as a stand-alone but that is not officially supported.
 The package's name is `deep-web-solutions/wp-framework-bootstrapper`.

+If the package will be used outside a composer-based installation, e.g. inside a regular WP plugin, you should install using the `--ignore-platform-reqs` option.
+If you don't do that, the package will only be able to perform checks for the WordPress version because composer will throw an error in case of an incompatible PHP version.

 ## Contributing